Analytico

 Make sure better data translates into better decisions.

-• Support for experiments (e.g. creative, audience, LTV-based bidding).
+• Support for experiments (e.g. LTV-based bidding).

 Implementation blueprint